-But before understanding what deductions you can claim, take a look at the income tax slabs.
+But before understanding what income tax deductions you can claim, take a look at the income tax slabs.

 You can claim income tax deductions as an individual or as a representative of the Hindu Undivided Family (HUF).
 Apart from deductions in income tax under other broader sections and those mention above, you can also get some added tax benefit in case you are a first-time homeowner or you are applying jointly for a loan with your spouse.
 Take a look at the broader sections and the limits under which you can claim income tax deductions.

-This is one of the most vital sections under which you can save on income tax.
+This is one of the most vital sections under which you can save on income tax deductions.
 You can claim a maximum deduction of Rs.
 1.5 lakh under this section.
 The varied instruments covered under this section are PPF, EPF, insurances, NPS, tuition fees for your child, post office deposit, etc. You can also claim deductions against the principal you repay towards your home loan under 80C.

-These are sub sections of 80C that you can claim deductions under and include the contribution made towards an annuity plan of a life insurance provider for the purpose of obtaining pension under 80CCC.
+These are sub sections of 80C deductions under and include the contribution made towards an annuity plan of a life insurance provider for the purpose of obtaining pension under 80CCC.
 Additionally, claim your contributions made to the Atal Pension Yojana and get 10% to 20% deduction from your income based on your criteria for exemption.
 The deduction cap combining these three sections is Rs.
 1.5 lakh.

-You can claim deductions for the health insurance premium you pay for yourself, your spouse, dependent children, and senior citizen parents under this section.
+You can claim income tax deductions for the health insurance premium you pay for yourself, your spouse, dependent children, and senior citizen parents under this section.
 The claim limit for your family, excluding parents, is Rs.
 25,000.
 You can claim an additional Rs.
 30,000 for parents.

 You are allowed to claim Rs.
-75,000 as deduction towards your spending on medical treatments for 40% disabled dependents in the family.
+75,000 as income tax deduction towards your spending on medical treatments for 40% disabled dependents in the family.
 In case of severe disability, the limit is extended to Rs.
 1.25 lakh.

-You can claim deductions for what you spend to treat critical illnesses for yourself and your dependants under this section.
+You can claim income tax deductions for what you spend to treat critical illnesses for yourself and your dependants under this section.
 The maximum cap levied is Rs.
 40,000 if you are below 60, Rs.
 60,000 for senior citizens and Rs.
 80,000 for very senior citizens.

-Under this section, you can claim the interest paid towards the home loan for your house purchase.
+Under section 24, you can claim the interest paid towards the home loan for your house purchase.
 The maximum cap for this claim is Rs.
 2 lakh.

 You can claim the interest on the educational loan for deduction under this section.
 The loan must have been taken to fund education for yourself, your spouse, your children, and any child for whom you are a legal guardian.
 There is no limit on the amount of interest you can claim.

 You can claim an additional Rs.
-50,000 on interest paid on your home loan as a first-time home buyer under this section.
-The deduction is only allowed if the amount of loan is less than Rs.
+50,000 on interest paid on your housing loan as a first-time home buyer under this section.
+The income tax deduction is only allowed if the amount of loan is less than Rs.
 35 lakh and the value of the house is within Rs.
 50 lakh.

-This section allows you to claim deductions for all the donations you make.
+This section allows you to claim income tax deductions for all the donations you make.
 You can claim donations made via cash or cheque.
 However, for cash the maximum cap has been revised to Rs.
 2,000.
 You can check the Income Tax website to see the list of donations allowed under this section.

-Equipped with this knowledge, determine the categories and sections under which you can claim a deduction in advance.
+Equipped with this knowledge, determine the categories and sections under which you can claim an income tax deduction in advance.
 This will help you fulfil the maximum cap for those categories with the necessary savings, investments and expenses.
 This will help you pay lower income tax at the end of the financial year.